 Section 76, ¶1.
-Inasmuch as many of our people believe that military warfare is contrary to the teaching of the New Testament, and their conscience is therefore violated by being compelled to take part in such; while others believe that their obligation to the State is such as to require them to take their place in the armed forces, or otherwise support the war effort, when asked to do so in times of national emergency: We therefore agree to lend our moral support to the cause of all who are members, in good standing, of the Pilgrim Holiness Church, that their conscience be not violated.
+Inasmuch as many Pilgrims believe that military warfare is contrary to the teaching of the New Testament, and their conscience is therefore violated by being compelled to take part in such; while others believe that their obligation to the State is such as to require them to take their place in the armed forces, or otherwise support the war effort, when asked to do so in times of national emergency: The Pilgrim Holiness Church therefore agrees to lend moral support to the cause of all members in good standing that their conscience be not violated.

+¶2.
+The Pilgrim Holiness Church is opposed to compulsory peacetime military training.

+Section 77, ¶1.
+The General Conference of 1950 adopted the following resolution:

 - ¶2.
-We are opposed to compulsory peace-time military training.
-Section 77, ¶1.
-The General Conference of 1950 adopted the following resolution: - ¶2.
 Inasmuch as our church is traditionally against the wearing of rings, and - ¶3.
 Whereas we deem this is for the best interest of the church, - ¶4.
-Therefore be it resolved that this General Conference go on record as opposed to the wearing of all rings.
+Therefore be it resolved that this General Conference go on r cord as opposed to the wearing of all rings.

 Section 78.
-In view of the present tendency among religious bodies to go outside of their scriptural and ordered sphere of service into areas which are harmful to spiritual life, therefore inter-church sponsored athletics are prohibited.
+In view of the present tendency among religious bodies to go outside of their scriptural and ordered sphere of service into areas which are harmful to spiritual life, therefore interchurch sponsored athletics are prohibited.